auremoser/mozsci/log/worklog.md

 ### 11/8/16
 * voted!
 * setup sched account
+* some Hawaii all hands prep
+* session accepted at CMU's Hackathon workshop (end of February) !

 * work on [MSL gantt chart](https://github.com/mozillascience/plan/issues/80#issuecomment-258522001)
 * Steph / Enter Mozfest (& other) presentations in Activity Form / by 11/11 pleeeeease